osctl - command line interface for container management.

 vendor is a reversed domain name and key an arbitrary string, e.g.

-Attributes can be set with command set attr
+Attributes can be set with command set attr, unset with unset attr and

 Datasets to destroy are instead placed in the trash bin, which is a dedicated